vitest-dev/vitest/docs/guide/testing-types.md

 Unfortunately, TypeScript doesn't provide type metadata without patching, so we cannot provide useful error messages at this point, but there are <a href="https://github.com/microsoft/TypeScript/pull/40468" tatger="_blank">works in TypeScript project</a> to fix this.
 If you want better messages, please, ask TypeScript team to have a look at mentioned PR.

-If you find it hard working with `expectTypeOf` API and figuring out errors, you can always use more simple `asserType` API:
+If you find it hard working with `expectTypeOf` API and figuring out errors, you can always use more simple `assertType` API:

 ```ts
 const answer = 42